Skyshader77/Lacryma-Hydra/chapter12.typ

 from the Unknown World constituted the delicate fabric.
 Livia's scent lingered on the cloth, this crown of honey-sweet rose that blessed its wearer with an exotic journey of jasmine, saffron and roses.
 Only one woman in the Known World could wear this scent: the Medean Empress.

 She removed her handmaiden clothes and put on Livia's undergarments.
 The red and black gown came next.
 She delighted in its tender fabric, knowing that the cloth conveyed both nobility and peril.

 Before her stood a girl who dreamed to become a princess.
 For this one night, Nix would grant that girl's wishes.

 Sitting in front of Livia's mirror, Nix combed her hair in the exact same manner as Livia.
 The princess' legions of cosmetics tempted her.
 Her hands could not resist.
 She brushed her face.
-The princess' face was meant as beauty honed into weaponry, a destabilizing force that was meant to ease unmasking its beholders.
+The princess' visage was meant to be beauty honed into weaponry, a destabilizing force that was meant to ease unmasking its beholders.
 Nix applied a crimson shadow underneath her eyes.
 Her lips were painted as red as Vyrmogothian wine.